Assisting Hands® Irvine & Dana Point

 Medicaid or private insurance (coverage varies)

-At Assisting Hands® Dana Point, our Home Care Aides (Caregivers) provide essential daily living support that complements home health, hospice, and palliative care.
+At Assisting Hands® Irvine & Dana Point, our Home Care Aides (Caregivers) provide essential daily living support that complements home health, hospice, and palliative care.
 Unlike the medical services listed above, our non-medical home care focuses on enhancing quality of life and providing continuous, customized support based on individual needs.

 If your loved one is receiving home health, hospice, or palliative care, but still requires ongoing daily support, non-medical home care is the missing piece.
-At Assisting Hands® Dana Point, we work alongside medical professionals and families to ensure that seniors and individuals with chronic conditions receive the personalized, compassionate care they deserve.
+At Assisting Hands® Irvine & Dana Point, we work alongside medical professionals and families to ensure that seniors and individuals with chronic conditions receive the personalized, compassionate care they deserve.

 Call us today at (949) 426-7300 to discuss how we can help bridge the gap in care and provide the best support for you or your loved one.